darkrelics/eidolon-engine/documentation/incremental-mud-workflow.md

 Character state persists across mode transitions, creating meaningful consequences:

 **Health and Wounds:**
+- Health is calculated dynamically as `Health = MaxHealth - len(wounds)`
+- Each wound is a map in the wounds list containing DamageType and HealAt fields
-- Wounds received in either mode persist when switching
+- Wounds received in either mode persist when switching:
-- Bashing wounds heal in 15 minutes regardless of mode
+  - Bashing wounds heal in 15 minutes (bruises, stunning)
-- Lethal wounds require 6 hours to heal
+  - Lethal wounds require 6 hours to heal (serious injuries)
-- Aggravated wounds need 7 days of recovery
+  - Aggravated wounds need 7 days of recovery (grievous wounds)
 - Character entering Incremental mode wounded starts at disadvantage
+- Wounds heal automatically when their HealAt timestamp expires
+- Character states persist across modes:
+  - Standing: Normal state with health > 0
+  - Unconscious: Health = 0 with at least one bashing wound
+  - Dead: Health = 0 with only lethal/aggravated wounds
 - Death in either mode requires resurrection before continuing

 **Skill Progression:**